AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 **do not need to explicitly load CUDA** from the module system when loading these.

+There is also a Pytorch module ``scicomp-pytorch-env/2026.1`` that contains the latest version of Pytorch and the corresponding CUDA toolkit.
+This module is optimized for newer GPUs (B300s) but does not work on older GPUs (V100s) due to differences in CUDA compute capability requirements and supported GPU architectures.

 .. _cuda-arch-flags:

 Setting CUDA architecture flags when compiling GPU codes